-Let’s spend a second to define what is meant by real-time KPIs.
-Actually, the KPIs are the same as you have on your daily or weekly reports.
+The KPIs are the same as you check on your daily or weekly reports.
 But there’s one big difference: The KPIs are calculated every second or whenever new data is available.

-Pretty sure you like that idea of real-time KPIs but I can already see the questions mark above your head, asking how this will help to boost your operational performance.
+Pretty sure you like that idea of real-time KPIs, but I can already see the questions mark above your head, asking how this will help to boost your operational performance.

 As always, it’s all about people and all about psychology.